openbridge/ob_redshift_unload/README.md

 # Redshift Extracts (UNLOAD with Headers)
-This script is meant to simplify creating extracts from Redshift by running a pre-pakcaged [`UNLOAD` command](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html).
+This script is meant to simplify creating extracts from Redshift by running a pre-packaged [`UNLOAD` command](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html).
 It also solves a big gap with the `UNLOAD` command: it will not output a header row.
 Not cool!

-This script automatically retrieves and adds headers to the file before output all from the convenience of a simple Dcoker container.
-A future update will also perform an audits to ensure the extracts match the runtime parameters.
+This script automatically retrieves and adds headers to the file before output, all from the convenience of a simple Docker container.
+A future update will also perform an audit to ensure the extracts match the runtime parameters.

 ## Requirements
 Everything is built into the container, including [`psycopg2`](http://initd.org/psycopg/docs/install.html) and other OS and Python packages.
 You will need to have connection details to your Redshift host and the AWS credentials to write the `UNLOADED` data to an S3 bucket.

 ## Installing
-To get the image you need to have Docker installed.
-Once installed you can get the image by pulling from [`Docker Hub`](https://hub.docker.com/r/openbridge/ob_redshift_unload/)
+To get the image, you need to have Docker installed.
+Once installed, you can get the image by pulling from [`Docker Hub`](https://hub.docker.com/r/openbridge/ob_redshift_unload/)
 ```
 docker pull openbridge/ob_redshift_unload
 ```